Birmingham Sound Reproducers

-Birmingham Sound Reproducers (BSR) was a 20th-century British manufacturer of record player turntables, and, for a time, housewares.
+Birmingham Sound Reproducers (BSR) was a 20th-century British manufacturer of record player turntables, reel-to-reel tape recorder mechanisms and, for a time, housewares.

 History

 Early years

 Daniel McLean McDonald (1905–1991) founded Birmingham Sound Reproducers as a private company in 1932 in the West Midlands of England.
 By 1947, the company chiefly manufactured communications sets (intercoms), laboratory test equipment, and sound recording and reproducing instruments including phonographs.

 Record turntables and related products

 In the early 1950s, Samuel Margolin began buying auto-changing turntables from BSR, using them as the basis of his Dansette record player.
 Over the next twenty years, Margolin manufactured more than a million of these players, and "Dansette" became a household word in Britain.

 In 1957, BSR, also known by the name BSR McDonald, became a public company which by 1961 had grown to employ 2,600.
 It supplied turntables and autochangers to many of the world’s record player manufacturers, eventually gaining 87% of the market.
 The company also manufactured their own brand of player, the Monarch automatic record changer, which could select and play 7", 10" and 12" records at 16, 331/3, 45 or 78 rpm, automatically intermixing differing disc sizes, although the speed had to be changed manually.
 By 1977, BSR's factories were producing over 250,000 units a week; the majority of record changers installed in console stereos and bookshelf stereo systems during this era were manufactured by BSR.

 BSR also made tape recorder mechanisms.
 Bang & Olufsen used BSR's TD2 tape deck in their Beocord Belcanto from 1962.

 During 1975, with the help of Pico Electronics, BSR started the manufacture of a new upmarket turntable for its ADC line called the Accutrac 4000 at its Garratts Lane factory in Cradley Heath.
 This turntable had individual track selection capabilities, allowing the user to play specified individual tracks from an LP side in any order desired.
 It had a direct drive turntable motor, and a high quality ADC LMA1 cartridge and stylus.
 This was further developed into a record changer called the Accutrac 3500 which, in addition to track selection, handled a stack of up to six singles or LPs.
 Both machines were equipped with an ultrasonic remote control.

 Changing home audio trends affected BSR in the early 1980s.
 Although the company produced reel-to-reel tape decks in addition to their turntables and changers, consumers began to expect portability from their music players, and BSR faced competition from cassette tape players, particularly Sony's Walkman.
 In the first five years of the 1980s, BSR closed several factories and made thousands of workers redundant.

 During the 1980s, BSR manufactured the Rotronics Wafadrive for the ZX Spectrum range of computers.